moiam/moiam/README.md

  👋 Hi, I’m @moiam
-- 🌱 I’m currently learning frontend development, and in my free time physics and chess.
+- 🌱 I’m currently learning frontend development, and in my free time I study physics and chess.
 - 💞️ I’m looking to collaborate on open source